Anilkumar-Shrestha/robotframework-api-authenticationType/README.md

 ## robotframework-api-authenticationType
 robotframework-api-authenticationType is a project that helps to learn about different API authentication types and writing the test for each types in RobotFramework.
+This project also shows how to request graphql query with examples.

 ### Table of Contents